Automatic Generation of High-Performance RL Environments: Methodology

-Translation proceeds in a closed verification loop across four phases: (1)~\emph{Module translation}: the agent translates each module independently (ordered by dependency) and verifies with Level~1 tests before proceeding.
-(2)~\emph{Integration}: Level~2 tests verify composed modules; failures trigger repair while preserving Level~1 correctness.
-(3)~\emph{Validation}: Level~3 rollout comparison provides end-to-end verification; discrepancies trigger root-cause analysis with new targeted lower-level tests.
-(4)~\emph{Cross-backend validation}: a policy trained in $E_{\text{perf}}$ is evaluated in $E_{\text{ref}}$ (Level~4); a detected sim-to-sim gap feeds back into phases (1)--(3) until the gap closes.
-If the agent fails to make progress after $T{=}50$ iterations at any level, human intervention adds targeted tests or refines the prompt.
+The iterative cycle is required to converge to a correct translation.
 All translations used Gemini~3 Flash Preview, invoked via the Gemini CLI in non-interactive mode (\texttt{gemini --yolo}); however, the methodology is agent-agnostic.
 The agent receives module source code, target language specification, and test requirements in a single prompt (see \S\ref{sec:exp:effort} for measured costs).
-Human involvement is limited to writing translation prompts, specifying module decomposition and target architecture, and designing verification test structures.
-Appendix~\ref{app:prompts} provides representative prompt types, and Appendix~\ref{app:optimization} provides backend-specific optimization checklists.
+Human involvement is limited to writing translation prompts (what is the reference environment?) and designing verification test structures (what is the verification signal?).
+Appendix~\ref{app:prompts} provides a representative prompt, and Appendix~\ref{app:optimization} provides backend-specific optimization checklists.
 Algorithm~\ref{alg:translate} in Appendix~\ref{app:algorithm} formalizes this process.